 Disc golf has some unique terminology.
-Here is a basic dictionary to help newer players understand those unfamiliar words they hear on the course.
+Here is a basic dictionary to help newer players understand those unfamiliar disc golf slang words they hear on the course.
 If you know a common disc golf term used that’s not found in the list here, please share it in the comments below.

 10-meter circle or – The circle around a basket that indicates how a player may putt.
 Inside the circle, a player must show balance after releasing the disc and cannot fall forward.
 The circle is 10 meters, or 32 feet and about 9 ¾ inches, from the basket.
 If no circle is painted on the course, it is up to group consensus as to whether a disc is closer than 10 meters.